JeffersonLab/clas12-timeline/qa-physics/README.md

     [`clas12-qadb` repository](https://github.com/JeffersonLab/clas12-qadb)
     and should be copied there, along with `chargeTree.json`
     * remember to run `util/syncCheck.groovy` in `clas12-qadb`
-  * the scripts which copy timelines to the webserver (`deployTimelines.sh` and `releaseTimelines.sh`) will copy the new `outmon.${dataset}.qa` directory's timelines, but you must call these scripts manually

 ### melding
 * This more advanced procedure is used if you need to combine two `qaTree.json` files